James Stuart, 1st Viscount Stuart of Findhorn: Political career

 Stuart sat as Member of Parliament (MP) for Moray and Nairn from 1923 to 1959.
 He served as a Lord of the Treasury from 1935 to 1941 under successively Ramsay MacDonald, Stanley Baldwin, Neville Chamberlain and Winston Churchill and was sworn of the Privy Council in the 1939 Birthday Honours.
 In 1941 Churchill promoted him to joint Parliamentary Secretary to the Treasury (Government Chief Whip), which he remained until 1945.
 He continued as Conservative Chief Whip until 1948.
 In 1950 he became Chairman of the Scottish Unionist Party, a post he held until 1962.

 When the Conservatives returned to power under Churchill in 1951, Stuart was made Secretary of State for Scotland, with a seat in the cabinet.
 He continued in this post until 1957, the last two years under the premiership of Sir Anthony Eden.
 He was appointed a Companion of Honour in 1957.
 On 20 November 1959 he was elevated to the peerage as Viscount Stuart of Findhorn, of Findhorn in the County of Moray.

-Family
+Personal life

-Lord Stuart of Findhorn married Lady Rachel Cavendish, daughter of Victor Cavendish, 9th Duke of Devonshire (and sister of Dorothy Cavendish, wife of Harold Macmillan), in 1923.
+In 1923 Stuart married Lady Rachel Cavendish, daughter of Victor Cavendish, 9th Duke of Devonshire and Lady Evelyn Petty-Fitzmaurice (a daughter of the 5th Marquess of Lansdowne).
+Through his marriage, he became a brother-in-law of Lady Dorothy Cavendish, who was the wife of Harold Macmillan, the prime minister of the United Kingdom from 1957 to 1963.
+Together, they had three children: